raster-foundry/blasterjs/README.md

 You will need to have installed `styled-components` as well as `styled-system` in the application you want to use Blaster in.

-`npm install --save styled-component styled-system`
+`npm install --save styled-components styled-system`

 ## Development